-(Formica aquilonia, Formica lugubris, Formica exsecta, Formica sanguinea)
+(Formica aquilonia, Formica lugubris)

 Wood ants are social insects and live in colonies which can number up to half a million individuals, though in Scotland colonies rarely number more than 100, 000.
 Most of the individuals are worker ants.
 The workers are all female and as they are not fully developed, do not reproduce, though they do occasionally lay eggs which are used as food.
 As the name implies, they do all the work in the colony, maintaining the nest and tending the queen and her brood.
 The queen is the only ant that lays eggs that are reared to adulthood.
 The males do not work, and their sole purpose is to mate with the queen.

-Wood ant nests are a common sight in some parts of the Caledonian Forest.
+Wood ant nests are a common sight in the forest.
 They consist of a characteristic dome-shaped pile of pine needles that can be over one metre high and two metres in diameter.
-Formica lugubris and F. aquilonia build large mounds, though the nest of the former tends to be larger, flatter and more in the open.
-F. exsecta nests are smaller, typically 25 cm at the base.The nest provides protection from predators and the elements, as well as a steady environment in which to rear eggs and pupae.
+Formica lugubris and F. aquilonia build large mounds, though the nest of the former tends to be larger, flatter and more in the open.The nest provides protection from predators and the elements, as well as a steady environment in which to rear eggs and pupae.
 The nest temperature and humidity varies very little in comparison to the surrounding soil and the ants maintain this in several clever ways.
 The needles are not placed randomly but are very carefully maintained by the workers to make the dome like a thatched roof, very efficient at shedding water.
 If examined closely it can be seen that the dome shape is usually not symmetrical; the southern side of the nest is flatter to present a greater surface area to the midday sun and so absorb the maximum amount of solar energy.
 Simple actions of opening and closing entrance holes control heat, but more sophisticated methods are used by the workers acting as storage heaters.
 They will 'sunbathe' and then go to the nest brood chambers to release the excess heat.
 Often the nest is built over a decaying tree stump which, along with other decaying organic matter, provides heat.
 Damp nest material is carried to the surface from the lowest part of the nest to dry out.

 Wood ant workers spend much of their time collecting food either by hunting or scavenging dead insects.
 In the morning, columns of ants can be seen setting out on a half dozen or so regular trails that radiate from the nest.
-They are essentially predators who detect their prey by vibration and scent, though they can see up to about 10 cm.
+They detect their prey by vibration and scent, though they can see up to about 10 cm.
 Small invertebrates are stealthily stalked and then suddenly pounced upon whereas larger victims will be subdued with the aid of nearby fellow workers.
 As well as pincer-like mandibles, wood ants have another formidable way of overcoming their victims.
 In the bulbous end section of their bodies (the gaster) they have glands that contain formic acid which can be sprayed accurately to a distance of 5 cm.
 This behaviour is used not only help to subdue prey, but also as a defensive measure when threatened.
 Each foraging ant brings back about one and a half times its own weight in food each day.

 Wood ant tracks are not only on the ground, but are three dimensional, leading up trees into the canopy above.
 The ants not only hunt in the trees, they are known to farm as well.
 Wood ants have a symbiotic relationship with aphids (for example Symydobius oblongus).
 The aphids are `milked' by the ants who gently stroke them to get them to release droplets of honeydew, a food that is rich in sugars, acids, salts and vitamins.
 To the aphids this is their waste product as they have to suck a lot of tree sap to get the protein they require.
 In return for the honeydew the ants protect their precious sugar source from predators and competing sap sucking insects.